i-am-bee/agentstack-a2a-proxy/README.md

 - **Development only** – The proxy is for local testing.
 For production, add the AgentDetail extension directly to your agent's code.
 - **Supported protocols** – Works with `jsonrpc` and `http_json` transport protocols.

+---

+Developed by contributors to the BeeAI project, this initiative is part of the [Linux Foundation AI & Data program](https://lfaidata.foundation/projects/).
+Its development follows open, collaborative, and community-driven practices.